 - Gasping, choking or coughing;

 What should you do if you think you have sleep apnea?

 Preventative care is the most important step in reducing the long-term side effects that sleep apnea can have on your overall health, such as high blood pressure, chronic heart failure, stroke, and other cardiovascular problems.
 It is also associated with type 2 diabetes, glucose intolerance, depression, and can increase your risk of a traffic accident as a result of driving drowsy.

 If you think you may be at risk, or if you have any of the symptoms above, take action, and get tested.

 How do I access the Iron Road Complete Sleep Program?

-At UP Health, we offer most members access to our Complete Sleep Program.
+At Iron Road Healthcare, we offer most members access to our Complete Sleep Program.
 Follow these steps to get tested and determine your risk:

 - Make an appointment with you doctor and provide your sleep history

 - Take the home sleep test prescription order form linked below to your provider

 - A home sleep test will determine how many apnea and hypopnea (how many times you stop breathing) events you experience per hour